Graduate Certificate in Women’s and Gender Studies

 Required Courses and Suggested Sequence

-Seminar in Women's and Gender Studies
+Seminar in Women's and Gender Studies (3 credits)

 This course offers an interdisciplinary approach to the study of gender and identity from a cultural and sociohistorical perspective.
 We will look at Women's and Gender Studies as an evolving field of study and explore the multiple voices that have shaped the conversation, past and present.
 Issues of gender equality, women’s suffrage, the women’s liberation movement, issues of gender and work, concepts of family, gender and violence, health and reproductive rights, representations of the body, gender and sexuality, gender, race and ethnicity, global feminism and activism will be considered.
 Authors such as Mary Wollstonecraft, Margaret Fuller, Virginia Woolf, Simone de Beauvoir, Betty Friedan, Kate Millett, Audre Lorde, Adrienne Rich, bell hooks, Angela Davis and Judith Butler will be examined.
 Attention will be paid to analysis of gender and sexuality in relation to race, ethnicity, class and national and transnational discourse.
 The student also will develop graduate-level research, writing and analytic abilities and become familiar with resources in the field of women’s and gender studies.